retrodaredevil/python-text-adventure-api/Readme.txt

 I will hopefully be adding more documentation in the future.

-To run the game that I am working on right now, make sure you have python 3.6 and then use 'main.py'
+To run the game that I am working on right now, make sure you have python 3.6 and then use 'main.py' note that you \
+    must also have the dependency "colorama" which can be installed with pip install colorama or pip3.6 or pip3